☰ Menu

 7. Assistant professors not more than six years past Ph.D. conferral.

 Applicants are only eligible for a SHOT travel grant when they participate in the annual meeting program in some capacity.
-In descending priority, the committee will consider whether an applicant is:
+In descending priority, the committee will consider whether the SHOT member is:

-If you meet these criteria, please apply via the online application form.
-The deadline for applications was 20 July 2023, it is not possible anymore to apply for a 2023 SHOT Travel Grant.
+If you meet these criteria, please apply via the online application form here.
+The deadline for applications is 31 March 2024.

 SHOT Travel-Fund Grants may be used only for travel expenses and basic conference registration.
 Grant funds may not be used for tours, the awards banquet, lodging, or meals.
 SHOT grants are not meant to cover the full cost of attending meetings; they are intended as encouragement, not a complete subsidy.
 Reimbursement normally will be made upon submission of travel receipts to the SHOT secretary after the meeting; in exceptional circumstances, reimbursement may be considered in advance of the meeting.

-Grants may range up to $750 for travel on the same continent (for example, to Milan from within elsewhere in Europe) and up to $1,000 for travel from a different continent.
-Under special circumstances, which should be explained in the application, the committee may make a larger grant for international travel.
+Grants may range up to $750 for travel on the same continent (for example, from Los Angeles to Philadelphia) and up to $1,000 for travel from a different continent.
+Under special circumstances, which should be explained in the application, the committee may consider granting a larger grant for international travel.
 Amounts depend in part on the number of applications, and the committee may make partial awards.

 The SHOT travel fund was initiated by Hugh Aitken in 1988 and has been supported by individual SHOT members, royalties from two anthologies of articles from Technology and Culture, and generous contributions from the Dibner Fund.
 Additional funds come from the National Science Foundation.